-Former Cardiff City midfielder Peter Whittingham dies aged 35
+Former Cardiff City Midfielder Peter Whittingham Dies Aged 35

-Cardiff City have confirmed that former midfielder Peter Whittingham has died at the age of 35.
+Cardiff City has confirmed that former midfielder Peter Whittingham has died at the age of 35.

-Whittingham was reported to have been hospitalised this week after sustaining head injuries following an accidental fall.
+Whittingham was reported to have been hospitalized this week after sustaining head injuries following an accidental fall.

 In a statement issued on Thursday, Cardiff revealed Whittingham has passed away.